tttmmmyyyy/fixlang/Document.md

 ### `mod_{field_name} : ({field_type} -> {field_type}) -> {struct} -> {struct}`

-Modify a struct value by acting on a field.
+Modify a struct value by acting on a field value.
 This function clones the given struct value if it is shared between multiple references.
 What is special about this function is that if you call `obj.mod_field(f)` when the reference counter of `obj.@field` is one, it is assured that `f` receives the field value with reference counter one.
 So `obj.mod_field(f)` is NOT equivalent to `let v = obj.@field; obj.set_field(f(v))`.

 ### `mod_{field_name}! : ({field_type} -> {field_type}) -> {struct} -> {struct}`

-Modify a struct value by acting on a field.
+Modify a struct value by acting on a field value.
 This function never clones the given struct value.
 If the struct value is shared between multiple references, this function panics.
 What is special about this function is that if you call `obj.mod_field!(f)` when the reference counter of `obj.@field` is one, it is assured that `f` receives the field value with reference counter one.
 So `obj.mod_field!(f)` is NOT equivalent to `let v = obj.@field; obj.set_field!(f(v))`.